heathg17/PredictiveApp/README.md

-# Anette - AI-Powered Color Formulation Assistant
+# Anette - Formulation Assistant

 **Anette** is an intelligent color prediction system that helps you create precise color formulations for polypropylene (PP) substrates.
 Using advanced neural networks trained on 96 real-world samples, Anette predicts spectral reflectance, CIELAB color coordinates, and fluorescence intensity for any combination of pigments.